 Africa is home to people of different cultural orientations and backgrounds, and just as diverse are her ecological and biological resources.
 Her status as a tropical region makes her a hotbed of biodiversity, and there are many species of plants and animals that can only be found in Africa.

 Sadly, however, Africa’s abundant and vast wildlife is severely threatened.

-An assortment of factors – some natural, some man-made – have combined to ensure that the continent plays host to eight of the 34 biodiversity hotspots in the world.
+An assortment of factors – some natural, some man-made – have combined to ensure that the continent plays host to eight of the 34 biodiversity hotspots globally.

 The consequences of this are severe and widespread.
-Instead of being just an interested onlooker as the rest of the world struggles to come to terms with global warming, Africa finds herself even more vulnerable than others.
-The implications are severe, especially when you consider that the continent still adopts a cavalier attitude towards conservation.
+Africa finds herself even more vulnerable than others instead of being just an interested onlooker as the rest of the world struggles to come to terms with global warming.
+The implications are severe, especially when considering that the continent still adopts a cavalier attitude towards conservation.

 Horn of Africa

 Located in Northeast Africa, the horn of Africa extends from Oman to Yemen, cutting through Eritrea, Somalia and Kenya.
 It is shaped like the horn of a rhinoceros, hence its name.

 The horn of Africa is home to over 2700 species of endemic plants, ten endemic species of freshwater fish, over 90 species of birds and over 220 species of vertebrate mammals.
 Several of these life forms are threatened by extinction, and at this rate, some of these exotic animals and plants may soon only be found in picture books and museums.

 Animals that inhabit this region include the African leopard, spotted hyena, Somali pygmy gerbil, and three antelope species.